 The board is ultimately responsible for the Group’s systems of internal control, and for reviewing their effectiveness.
 Such systems can provide reasonable, but not absolute, assurance against material misstatement or loss.
 The board believes that the Group has internal control systems in place appropriate to the size and nature of its business.

-The directors do not consider that an internal audit function is required, given the size and nature of the business at this time.
+The directors do not currently consider that an internal audit function is required, given the size and nature of the business at this time.
 This situation is reviewed annually.

 The Group maintains a comprehensive process of financial reporting.
 The annual budget is reviewed and approved by the board before being formally adopted, following which the board receives at least monthly financial reports of the Group’s performance compared to the budget, with explanations of significant variances.
 Monthly cash flow forecasts are provided to the board, as are budget reforecasts if deemed appropriate.